manojlovska/CLIP/comments.md

 1. Paraphrized the captions (CLIP/data/captions/captions_single_attribute_paraphrised.txt) and analysed the results of zero-shot matching
    * Zero-shot matching similarity scores are saved in CLIP/EDA/results/pretrained_clip_paraphrised.npy
 2. Zero-shot matching for only negative examples (CLIP/data/captions/captions_single_attribute_negative.txt)
+3. Zero-shot matching for combined attributes like gender + some other attribute (CLIP/data/captions/captions_combined_attr.txt)

+## 28.02.2024 - 13.03.2024
+### Combining attributes (gender + two attributes)
+1. Combining highly correlated attributes to avoid redundancy
+2. Combining negatively correlated attributes to acknowledge the potential contradictions or complexities in the images
+3. Combining attributes that are not highly correlated or negatively correlated to provide a more comprehensive description of the image

+## 13.03.2024 - 27.03.2024
+### ROC Curves for CelebA - combined + EDA for VGG Face 2

+## 27.03.2024 -
+### Generating captions for VGGFace2